Great White Shark Reproduction and Conservation

 Conservationists and scientists stress that a lot of our fear of the great white is in our head, and that these creatures serve an important role in the ecosystem, one example being that they eat seals, which in turn eat salmon.
 An abundance of seals could lead to the elimination of salmon [source: Martin].
 Currently, great white sharks have been afforded protected status in South Africa, Australia and the United States.

-To find out more about the great white shark, see the links on the next page.
+To find out more about the great white shark, see the links that follow.